Warner Bros. Discovery shareholders approve Paramount takeover - Local News 8

 However, it has been a source of intense controversy in Hollywood and beyond, with some entertainment industry veterans warning against media consolidation and some activists criticizing Paramount’s close ties to President Donald Trump.

-The opponents are urging state attorneys general in states like California and New York to challenge the deal on antitrust grounds.

-Several attorneys general offices have said they are closely examining the deal, partly out of a belief that the Trump administration’s federal regulators will give Paramount the green light for political reasons.
+Several state AGs have said they are closely examining the deal, partly out of a belief that the Trump administration’s federal regulators will give Paramount the green light for political reasons.

+“The Paramount-Warner Bros. merger isn’t a done deal,” Democratic Sen. Elizabeth Warren wrote on X after the shareholder vote.
+“State attorneys general across the country are stepping up to stop this antitrust disaster.
+We need to keep up this fight.”

+“The Late Show with Stephen Colbert,” which is wrapping up its run on CBS next month, announced Warren as a last-minute addition to its guest lineup for Thursday night.
+Colbert has been critical of Paramount on the air in the past.

 European regulatory bodies are also reviewing Paramount-WBD and may demand that Paramount divest some assets in order to secure the necessary approvals.

-Paramount executives have bet that they’ll win all the necessary approvals swiftly: The WBD deal terms include a so-called “ticking fee” that increases the price per share if the deal isn’t finalized by September 30.
+Paramount executives are confident that they’ll get all the sign-offs relatively swiftly: The WBD deal terms include a so-called “ticking fee” that increases the price per share if the deal isn’t finalized by September 30.

+Already, top executives at WBD and Paramount have begun the integration planning process, although the two companies must still operate separately for the time being.

+Paramount intends to combine HBO Max and Paramount+ into one streaming platform but will operate the Paramount and Warner Bros. movie studios separately, according to public comments.

+Paramount executives have also privately talked about the prospect of combining its CBS News unit with CNN, though any such merger would take time.

-While shareholders easily advanced the Paramount deal, they did not approve the other measure that was up for a vote on Thursday.
+While shareholders easily advanced the Paramount deal on Thursday, they did not approve the other measure that was up for a vote.
 That one focused on compensation packages for outgoing WBD CEO David Zaslav and other executive officers.

 The payout to Zaslav could total as much as $886 million, which would be “one of the highest golden parachutes ever observed,” according to the Los Angeles Times.